ammaarquadri/ShadowFox/Task_3/readme.md

 To utilize visualization techniques and financial data analysis to derive meaningful insights about sales trends, cost distribution, and the relationship between manufacturing costs and net sales.

 ---

-This version adds more detail without being too long, offering a clearer picture of your process and insights.